An illustration of a uterus holding balancing scales against a light blue background.

 Which states should we be watching and why?

-Besides Kansas, where voters already decided to keep abortion legal, abortion bans have been blocked temporarily in states including Utah, Wyoming, South Carolina, Ohio, and Indiana—which means abortion is still legal there for now (albeit, with limitations in most cases).
+In addition to Kansas, where voters already decided to keep abortion legal, abortion bans or restrictions have been blocked temporarily in Wyoming and Iowa—which means abortion is still legal there for now.
 It’s worth keeping an eye on what happens in the near future.

 Where can I keep track of what’s happening in my state?